whongki/ifshorthand/README.md

-This repository is a fork from ifshort due to ifshort's archive.
+This repository is a fork from ifshorthand due to ifshorthand's archive.
 ---

 # ifshorthand